Fadyazmy/doi-blog/content/blog/week-11/index.md

 I also loved how she asked her self _'why can't meditation be funny?'_.
 It's a question that makes you think twice about what you believe meditation is.

-Asking fundamental questions that challenge the status quo, I believe is very healthy habit to do.
+Asking fundamental questions that challenge the status quo, I believe is a very healthy habit to have.
 Needless to say, this anecdote channeled my energy, and I applaud Meg for having done this so well! 👏